 The Commission’s charter is to act in the best interests of all South Australians, promoting the principles outlined in the Planning, Development and Infrastructure Act 2016 to encourage state-wide economic growth and support liveability.

 The Commission report directly to the Minister for Planning and is responsible for:

 The Commission will operate with the support of the Department for Planning, Transport and Infrastructure, which will provide professional and technical expertise, administrative services and corporate resources, to assist in the performance of its functions.

 The Commission will have a core role to play in guiding the implementation of the state’s planning system over the next three years.
 In particular, they will lead the following specific aspects of the new planning system:

 The Minister has adopted a code of conduct (PDF, 173 KB) to be observed by members of the State Planning Commission.
 The code of conduct sets out standards of conduct and professionalism that are to be observed by all members of the State Planning Commission.

 Regulation 9 of the Planning, Development and Infrastructure (General) Regulations 2017 prescribes the process to be followed if a person believes that a member of the Commission has acted in contravention of the code of conduct.

-Much of the work undertaken by the Commission will be guided by the ‘principles of good planning’ outlined in the PDI Act.
+Much of the work undertaken by the Commission will be guided by the ‘principles of good planning’ outlined in the new legislation.
 Under these principles, the Commission’s work will: